Accessibility for Leaders

 Information accessibility is equally as important as information security.
 Just as the State of Colorado meets federal law to protect privacy, information used by the state must meet accessibility standards requirements.

 Accessibility is a team sport.
-There isn’t a single office, agency, or division within the state who will make digital services accessible.
+There isn’t just a single office, agency, or division within the state who will make digital services accessible.
+Every state office, agency, and division is responsible for ensuring that their digital assets and services are accessible.
 Every person who contributes content to a website or application and every state employee who creates and shares emails, documents, or presentations is responsible for making it accessible to everyone.

 Agency IT Roadmap